crisprVerse/crisprScore/README.md

 ### DeepHF

-The DeepHF algorithm is an on-target cutting efficiency prediction algorithm for several variants of the Cas9 nuclease (Wang et al. et al.
-2019) using a recurrent neural network (RNN) framework.
+The DeepHF algorithm is an on-target cutting efficiency prediction algorithm for several variants of the Cas9 nuclease (Wang et al. 2019) using a recurrent neural network (RNN) framework.
 Similar to the Azimuth score, it generates a probability of cutting at the intended on-target.
-The algorithm only needs the protospacer and PAM sequences as
+The algorithm only needs the protospacer and PAM sequences as inputs:
-inputs:

 ``` r
 spacer  <- "ATCGATGCTGATGCTAGATA" #20bp